dtzxporter/DTZxPorterLanding/_tools/vega.md

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 2.62 - Update program library for bug fixes and improvements.
 - 2.61 - Update program library for bug fixes and improvements.
 - 2.60 - Update program library for bug fixes.
 - 2.59 - Update program library to fix a preview bug.